Operators

 or

 This operation evaluates to TRUE if either operand is TRUE.
-The operation will evaluate to undef if both operands are undefined.
+The operation evaluates to undef if both operands have an unknown type.

 Example 13.
 Or Operation